ooduola/cv/README.md

 <p>I am a motivated and ambitious Full Stack Developer who enjoys solving complex problems and helping my team to succeed.
 I am naturally inquisitive and methodical in my thinking, always aiming to break down problems into small achievable actions.
 I also hold a BEng(Hons) in Chemical Engineering from the University of Birmingham.

-I am looking for opportunities where I can grow and learn, whilst continuing to solve real-world problems with a team of ambitious people.</p>
+I am looking for opportunities where I can continue to learn, whilst solving real-world problems with a team of ambitious people.</p>

 ## Projects